-4.2 Smartphone Offloading Applications
+4.2 Smartphone Applications

 In this section, we present the results obtained after the experimentations on smartphone applications.
-To keep the focus on the scientiﬁc aspects of our study, we anonymize these applications and compare traditional locally run computation applications with the Cloud applications.
+To keep the focus on the scientiﬁc aspects of our study, we anonymize these applications and compare traditional locally run computation applications with the cloud based applications.

 4.2.1 Matrix Operations

-Numerous applications involve some kind of large or small matrix operations, for an instance image-processing applications.
+Numerous applications involve some kind of large or small matrix operations, for instance image-processing applications.
 Many matrix calculator apps are available which are popular in android smartphones to do matrix calculations.
 In this experiment, we have chosen one such app; this application calculates values of Inverse of a matrix.

 In Figure 4.2, we can see the battery consumption of smartphone increases manifolds as the size of matrix increases in local processing mode, largely because there is an increase in CPU's energy

 consumption as number of floating point operations increase.
-This application calculates matrix inverse using Adjoint method.
+This application calculates matrix inverse using adjoint method.
 As we can see in the Figure 4.2 and 4.3, offloading the processing for matrix calculation on Cloud saves energy as the matrix size increases, but the local processing is suitable for small matrix operations (i.e. 3X3 and 5X5), as it saves both energy and time.